luorui93/Study-Notes/SLAM/Pointcloud Registration/Comparison between NDT and ICP.md

 ## NDT
-NDT uses another representation of the model instead of using the individual point in a model point cloud.
-The model is represented by a combination of normal distributions, describing the **possiblity of finding part of a surface** at certain point in space.
+The normal-distributions transform can be described as a method for **compactly representing a surface**.
+NDT uses another representation of the reference scan model instead of using the individual point in a point cloud.
+The model is represented by a combination of normal distributions, describing the **possiblity of finding a surface point** at certain point in space.
+Because the points in the reference scan are not used directly for matching, there is no need for the computationally expensive nearest-neighbour search of ICP.